invertase/react-native-firebase/docs/modules/admob.md

 Called when the user returns back to the application after closing an advert.

 ##### onAdFailedToLoad(error: `Error`)
 Called when an advert fails to load.
-Returns a JavaScript Error with one of the following error codes:
+Returns a JavaScript Error with one of the following error codes.

 | code                              | message                                                                                                      |
 | --------------------------------- | ------------------------------------------------------------------------------------------------------------ |